-The latest Employee Newsletter can be read from the link below.
-It is also available on the CLICK.
+The Employee Newsletter for the month of December is now available on the CLICK.

 Thank You to everyone that participated and shared your comments in the fourth annual Internal Services Employee Survey.
 There was a total of 647 surveys (based on the number of FT & PT employees on staff as of mid-July 2014) distributed and 227 responses collected, providing a 35% response rate.
 In the past four years, this is by far the best response rate yet!!

 The information gathered will be used in conjunction with our annual performance measurement reporting as well as in our efforts to continually improve internal customer satisfaction.
 The results of the survey are available for your review and reference. www.bgky.info/pdf/internal-services-survey-2014-summary.pdf

 Additionally, a comparison of responses over the past few years has been prepared to better identify those areas that excelled and those areas that still need further improvement.
 Each category was given a grade point and cumulative scores identified all but one service area as rating "good" or better, with 86% of the categories reflecting improvements over the previous year.
 The overall satisfaction with contract review services reflects the largest improvement in just one year.
 Only two categories (fleet and accounts payable services) rated less this year than in FY13.
 However, fleet services still out ranks all other services when considering its four year average score.
 Facilities repair and maintenance is currently the lowest ranked service and purchasing - project bidding ranks the highest of all 24 rated categories. www.bgky.info/pdf/internal-services-survey-2014-gpa.pdf

 If you have any questions or comments related to the results of this survey or have any suggestions for new questions to add to next year's survey, please be sure to pass those on to your department head or to Assistant City Manager/City Clerk Katie Schaller.